-The University also has three gas-fired Combined Heat and Power units (CHPs), currently, only 1 unit is in operation.
+The University also has three gas-fired Combined Heat and Power units (CHPs).
 CHPs burn gas to generate electricity but also use the heat created by this process to provide heating and hot water in connected buildings.
 This is more efficient than a standard gas boiler which only generates heat for hot water and heating.